asahinet/sakai-test-suite/README.md

 Next Steps
 ----------

-Even though browser automation has been easier since the last time I tackled it.
-It still feels like a lot of manual grunt work, looking up html elements id via Inspect in the browser, and then hand coding all the logic.
+Even though browser automation is easier since the last time I tackled it.
+It still feels like a lot of manual grunt work: looking up html element id via Inspect in the browser, and then hand coding all the logic.
 I still would like to go back to the Selenium IDE and attempt a new Scala based template, or maybe some other format that could be plugged into this framework and generate some boilerplate code to get things started.
 I realized the IDE doesn't get everything right, but a lot of things it does get right, it feels like a lot of grunt work could be eliminated